 Buying a house is possibly the single largest transaction that you are likely to undertake in your lifetime.
 Houses in this country can span centuries, be of different forms of construction and display many different kinds of defects such as: subsidence, rising dampness and timber decay as well as having design faults or being subject to poor workmanship.
 The problems can be numerous and can prove expensive to remedy.
 This is why it is important for you to arrange for a Chartered Surveyor to carry out a property survey prior to commitment to purchase.
-Many people, wrongly, believe a Mortgage Valuation is a property survey, but it is purely for the use of mortgage lenders and cannot be relied upon by you to protect your interests.
+Many people, wrongly, believe a Mortgage Valuation is a property survey, but it is purely for the use of mortgage lender and cannot be relied upon by you to protect your interests.
+Increasingly mortgage lenders are willing to accept a mortgage application without a Surveyor having physically inspected the property.
+Although the cost of a survey may seem an unnecessary extravagance when making a decision to buy it could highlight costly repairs, help to re-negotiate the purchase price and potentially save thousands.

 The following advice is given by both the consumer association Which?
 Magazine and the Council of Mortgage Lenders (CML):